Vansh1801/EDA-of-car-dataset/README.md

-Goal: Perform analysis of a dataset of different cars with their specifications.
+Goal: Analyzed a dataset of different cars and their specifications.

-Conducted data profiling and automated missing value treatment using the Imputer library before performing Exploratory Data Analysis (EDA).
+Cleaned and prepared data by handling missing values using the Imputer library.
-Analyzed the dataset through univariate, bivariate, and multivariate visualizations to derive deeper insights.
+Performed Exploratory Data Analysis (EDA) to find insights using graphs and charts.
-Explored car specifications to uncover patterns and trends for data-driven conclusions..
+Studied car features to identify trends and patterns for better understanding.